Andrea-Augello/Binary-calculator/README.md

 ### GPIO assignment

 Since this project uses many external components, here it is shown a table with all the used GPIO pins and their use.
+In the following table, and the rest of the discussion, GPIO pins are addressed by the Broadcom SOC channel number.

 GPIO# | Function | Usage
 ------|----------|------